fredszaq/Rezenerator/README.md

 *android_id.definition_name.processor_name.ext*

-* android_id is the android identifier of the resource, the files generated will have the name android_id.png
+* android_id is the android identifier of the resource, the generated files will have the name *android_id.png*
 * definition_name is the definition to use to process this resource.
 A `Definition` is an annotated Java file telling to Rezenerator the sizes of the drawables to generate and the folders where to put them.
 Common definitions (launcher icons, notification icons...) are provided with the tool, and it is easy to create new ones
 * processor_name is the processor to use.
 A `Processor` is a java class doing the conversion between the input file and the generated one.
 Rezenerator provides processors for common files format (SVG, PNG, ...) and you can provide yours as well
 * ext is the extention of the source file, nothing new here !